Nintendo Switch Sports Tops the Italian Charts

-Mario Kart 8 Deluxe (NS) is up two spots to second place, FIFA 22 (PS4) is down from second to third place, and Kirby and the Forgotten Land (NS) has dropped three spots to fourth place.
+NBA 2K22 (PS4) re-entered the top 10 in second place and Mario Kart 8 Deluxe (NS) down spot to third place.
+Minecraft (NS) is up three spots to fourth place. while Kirby and the Forgotten Land (NS) is down one to spot fifth place.

-Horizon: Forbidden West (PS5) fell from sixth to ninth place and Gran Turismo 7 (PS5) is down from ninth to 10th place.

-There are six Nintendo Switch titles in the top 10, two PlayStation 4 titles, and two PlayStation 5 title.
+There are six Nintendo Switch titles in the top 10, two PlayStation 4 titles, and two PlayStation 5 titles.

 - Mario Kart 8 Deluxe (NS)*